Documenting Unmarked Graves at Cemeteries

 Step #1 When you go to the cemetery, bring along writing tools: paper and markers, blackboard and chalk, OR a whiteboard and dry-erase markers.

-Step #3 Contact the sexton (cemetery manager) to let them know that you would like to help create a GPS-linked record of those buried in unmarked graves.
+Step #3 If possible, contact the sexton (cemetery manager)** to let them know that you would like to help create a GPS-he linked record of those buried in unmarked graves.
 The sexton will be able to access the records on BillionGraves.com after you are done.

 Step #4 Ask the sexton for a list of those buried in the cemetery without grave markers.
 The names will be labeled with plot numbers.
 You may also need to ask for a cemetery map or plot map.